 Other recipes I've found use orange peel instead of lemon, use spices such as mace, or include grappa.
 The next time I make nocino I may try the orange peel and even add a little star anise.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Nocino on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Homemade Nocino Walnut Liqueur on Simply Recipes.
 Thank you!Print